Learn how to create a new flight plan on WingtraPilot.

 Step 2: create the flight plan

 All the tools to create a flight plan show up by clicking o the Plan icon.
 This is the starting point for setting up the mission.

 Step 3: set home for take-off and landing

 Add home by clicking on the first button on the left.
 If you are in the field with the WingtraOne powered on and connected to the tablet, home is set to WingtraOne's position automatically.
 If you plan the flight beforehand in the office, you can move it to the place where you intend to take off—it will be adjusted to WingtraOne's location once you are in the field.

-WingtraOne will take off, rise to your "transition altitude" above home, transition into forward flight, fly to the drawn loiter circle, loiter up to the area altitude and start data collection.
-After finishing data collection, it will fly back to the loiter circle at the altitude of the last area, loiter down to "transition altitude," fly back to the home point, transition above home, and land.
+WingtraOne will take off, rise to your "transition height" above home, transition into forward flight, fly to the drawn loiter circle, loiter up to the area height and start data collection.
+After finishing data collection, it will fly back to the loiter circle at the height of the last area, loiter down to "transition height," fly back to the home point, transition above home, and land.

 Step 4: add area(s) or corridor